aragagnin/hydro_mc/README.md

-# hydro-mc
+# hydro_mc

-hydro-mc is a python library and executable to perform masses conversions and Concentration fits of haloes in [Magenticum](http://www.magneticum.org) hydrodynamic simulations.
+hydro_mc is a python library and executable to perform masses conversions and Concentration fits of haloes in [Magenticum](http://www.magneticum.org) hydrodynamic simulations.

 These conversions are based on fits presented in the paper Ragagnin et al. (2020, in prep).